wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 #### `ActivationStatus.State_Pending_Commit`

-The activation record is created and key exchange between the client and server already took place, but the activation record needs additional approval before it can be used.
+The activation record is created, and the key exchange between the client and server has already taken place, but the activation record on the server requires additional approval before it can be used.
+This approval is typically performed through an internet banking platform by the client or handled by an authorized representative in a back office system.

 #### `ActivationStatus.State_Active`